1offgames/1-off-games-source-code/readme.md

         Bootstrap CSS framework.

-## Project Overview

- The goal for this project was to learn Python and Git in a fun and
-        enjoyable way.
-I plan to revisit this project soon to fix any changes proposed changes that I have, and later to learn Machine Learning related topics.

 ## Problems & Challenges

 There were some growing pains related to learning PHP, a large one being